US stocks inch higher as markets yawn at Trump’s impeachment

 Trump had warned months ago that his impeachment would roil markets, but traders say it has virtually no impact.
 That’s mostly because they see it as extremely unlikely that Trump or his market-friendly policies will leave office before the end of his term.

-KEEPING SCORE: The S&P 500 was up 0.1% as of 10:00 a.m.
+KEEPING SCORE: The S&P 500 was u p 0.2% as of 10:40 a.m.
 Eastern time.
-If it stays there, it would be the sixth gain in the last seven days and another record high for the index.
+If it stays at the 3,196 level, it would be the sixth gain in the last seven days and another record high for the index.

-The Dow Jones Industrial Average rose 63 points, or 0.2%, to 28,302, and the Nasdaq composite was up 0.2%.
-The Russell 2000 index of small-cap stocks was flat, and stocks on the New York Stock Exchange were nearly evenly split between winners and losers.
+The Dow Jones Industrial Average rose 71 points, or 0.3%, to 28,311, and the Nasdaq composite was up 0.3%.
+The Russell 2000 index of small-cap stocks was up 0.1%, and slightly more stocks rose on the New York Stock Exchange than fell. .

 IMPEACHMENT: Trump became just the third U.S. president to be impeached after the House voted Wednesday on charges of abuse of power and obstructing Congress in an investigation.